-The good news: “4 in 10 professionals are researching new jobs and networking every month, even though only 30% are actively looking for a new job,” according to LinkedIn's Talent Trends 2015 report.
-The downside: 4 in 10 of your employees are open to jumping ship.
-And what happens if the company that your employees are considering joining can offer more than your organization can?
+Here's the good news: 77% of companies focus on employee experience (EX) to increase retention according to LinkedIn's Global Talent Trends 2020 report.
+The not so good news?
+Only 52% say their company provides a positive employee experience.
+These 50/50 odds mean employees are receptive toward other job offers that may come along.
+And what happens if the company that your employees are considering joining offers more than your organization can?
 In today’s workplace, it has become apparent that all job seekers are “active” (even the passive ones) in the sense that should a recruiter reach out or a new opportunity present itself, people are more willing to take the time to learn more about it.